-Additionally, in the aftermath of the 2018 order, several states have attempted to establish their own net neutrality requirements for BIAPs, in the form of either direct regulation (e.g., California's SB-822) or conditions on government procurement contracts (e.g., Vermont's EO 2-18 and S-289).
-The federal government and BIAPs sued to block California's net neutrality law on pre-emption grounds in September 2018, leading to a concession by the state not to enforce the law while the appeal of the FCC's 2018 order remains pending.
-BIAPs brought a similar lawsuit in Vermont in October 2018.
+In the aftermath of the 2018 order, several states have attempted to establish their own net neutrality requirements for BIAPs in the form of either direct regulation (e.g., California's SB-822) or conditions on government procurement contracts (e.g., Vermont's EO 2-18 and S-289).
+The federal government and BIAPs sued to block California's net neutrality law on pre-emption grounds in September 2018, leading to a concession by the state not to enforce the law while the appeal of the FCC's 2018 order was pending.
+BIAPs brought a similar lawsuit in Vermont in October 2018, which also was stayed pending the resolution of the appeal.
+Although the DC Circuit vacated the 2018 order's express pre-emption provision, it left room for such challenges to proceed based on conflict pre-emption principles.
+After the DC Circuit denied petitions for rehearing and the parties declined to seek review by the US Supreme Court, the California litigation moved forward.
+There, the federal government dropped its challenge to SB-822 following President Biden's election, and the Court denied the BIAPs' motion for a preliminary injunction.
+The BIAPs appealed this denial to the United States Court of Appeals for the Ninth Circuit, which heard oral arguments in September 2021.
+As at the time of writing, the Vermont case remains stayed.